-Out of the 25 million that live in Yemen, only a few thousand profess Jesus.
-The severe persecution for the Islamic-based culture has left Christians forced to meet in secret or left them in isolation.
+Out of the 25 million that live in this Arabian country, only a few thousand profess Jesus.
+The severe persecution for the Islamic-based culture has left Christians in Yemen forced to meet in secret or left them in isolation.

 Church leaders in the Arabian Peninsula have requested prayer for the country of Yemen, including its Christian communities, following the destruction of a church building in Aden amid the current warfare.